anseki/grunt-task-helper/README.md

 #### <a name ="builtin-handlers-newfile">newFile</a>
 This is a handler for `handlerByFile` to select files which are newer than `dest` from `src` (or newer than the time when this ran last time).

-+ In the basic case, `srcArray` includes a one file path and a `dest` file path was specified.
++ In the basic case, `srcArray` includes a file path and a `dest` file path was specified.
 The modification times of both files are compared, and if `src` file is newer than `dest` file, return true.

 Example: Minify only changed JS files.